iterative/dvc.org/static/docs/user-guide/contributing.md

 - Make sure that you have python 3 installed.
 Version 3.6 or higher is required to run style checkers on pre-commit.
 On Mac OS, use `brew` to install the latest version of python.
-- Install DVC in editable mode with `pip install -e '.[all,tests]'`.
+- Install DVC in editable mode with `pip install -e ".[all,tests]"`.
 We **strongly** recommend initializing a
   [virtual environment](https://virtualenv.pypa.io/en/latest/userguide/) before
   installing the required libraries.
 For example: